South Perth

 Despite its reputation, a root canal isn’t always painful, though local anaesthetic is normally used to make it more comfortable.

-A root canal (endodontics) procedure is usually performed over 2 to 3 appointments, depending on how many root canals the tooth has, or the degree of the tooth’s infection.Â
+A root canal (endodontics) procedure is usually performed over 2 to 3 appointments, depending on how many root canals the tooth has, or the degree of the tooth’s infection.

-The first appointment involves accessing the root canal system through an opening into the tooth and removing the infected dental pulp.
 The root canal system is then cleaned and washed to remove any residual infection that may be hiding within the walls of the tooth.
 Finally, an anti-inflammatory and antibiotic paste is placed into the prepared canal and the tooth is left to heal.

-The second appointment involves placing a filling into the root canal system to seal the tooth from becoming reinfected.
-The tooth will then subsequently be restored.
 Your dentist will let you know what type of restoration is best for your root canal treated tooth.
 This may vary from a simple filling to having a crown placed on it.
 You can enjoy up to 24 months interest-free, depending on the treatment you require.

 If you have a tooth that is severely infected or decayed, root canal treatment can provide much-needed relief from the pain.